KuberJain/ErlangR/README.md

 ####ErlangB
-Calculates the probability that trunks will be blocked arrival_rate - number of calls per hour av_call_duration_sec - duration of calls in seconds n_trunks - number of trunks
+Calculates the probability that trunks will be blocked
+arrival_rate: number of calls per hour
+av_call_duration_sec: duration of calls in seconds
+n_trunks: number of trunks

 ####Trunks
 Calculates nesessary number of trunks

-arrival_rate - number of calls per hour av_call_duration_sec - duration of calls in seconds
+arrival_rate: number of calls per hour
+av_call_duration_sec: duration of calls in seconds

 ####ErlangC function calculates the probability of queue with initial parameters

-arrival_rate - number of calls per interval av_call_duration_sec - average duration of calls in seconds n_agents - number of agents
+arrival_rate: number of calls per interval
+av_call_duration_sec: average duration of calls in seconds
+n_agents: number of agents

 ####ASA
 Calculates Average Speed of Answer in seconds

-arrival_rate - number of calls per interval av_call_duration_sec - average duration of calls in seconds n_agents - number of agents
+arrival_rate: number of calls per interval
+av_call_duration_sec: average duration of calls in seconds
+n_agents: number of agents

 ####SL
 Calculates average speed of answer in seconds

-arrival_rate - number of calls per interval av_call_duration_sec - average duration of calls in seconds n_agents - number of agents
+arrival_rate: number of calls per interval
+av_call_duration_sec: average duration of calls in seconds
+n_agents: number of agents

 ####Agents
 Calculates nesessary number of agents to fit the service level requirements

-arrival_rate - number of calls per interval av_call_duration_sec - average duration of calls in seconds wrap_up_time_sec - time in seconds nesessary to wrap up the call max_waiting_time_sec - maximum allowed time to wait in queue, seconds sl_target - target service level (% of calls that should be answered within max_waiting_time_sec time)
+arrival_rate: number of calls per interval
+av_call_duration_sec: average duration of calls in seconds
+wrap_up_time_sec: time in seconds nesessary to wrap up the call
+max_waiting_time_sec: maximum allowed time to wait in queue, seconds
+sl_target: target service level (% of calls that should be answered within max_waiting_time_sec time)

 ####Agents_to_schedule
 Calculates minimum number of agents nesessary to meet the service level requirements

-arrival_rate - number of calls per interval av_call_duration_sec - average duration of calls in seconds wrap_up_time_sec - time in seconds nesessary to wrap up the call max_waiting_time_sec - maximum allowed time to wait in queue, seconds sl_target - target service level (% of calls that should be answered within max_waiting_time_sec time) average break per agent per hour in minutes
+arrival_rate: number of calls per interval
+av_call_duration_sec: average duration of calls in seconds
+wrap_up_time_sec: time in seconds nesessary to wrap up the call
+max_waiting_time_sec: maximum allowed time to wait in queue, seconds
+sl_target: target service level (% of calls that should be answered within max_waiting_time_sec time)
+break_time_min_per_hour: average break per agent per hour in minutes

 ####Usage examples